 Submitted papers must not substantially overlap with papers that have been published or accepted for publication, or that are simultaneously in submission to a journal, conference, or workshop with published proceedings.

-After a careful reviewing process, all accepted papers after proper registration and presentation, will be published into Conference Publishing Services (CPS), and submitted to IEEE Xplore™ for indexing by Ei Compendex and Scopus Index.
+All submitted papers will be submitted to around 2-3 reviewers for peer review.
+After a careful reviewing process, all accepted papers after proper registration and presentation, will be published into ACEE 2024 Conference Publishing Services (CPS), and submitted to IEEE Xplore™ for indexing by Ei Compendex and Scopus Index.

 The oral presentation will be around 15 minutes including 2-3 minutes Q&A. Participants should prepare the PPT or PDF file in advance for presentation.